adb1997/Depth_Estimation_Project/README.md

 ## Census Transform on Python

 `python_census.py` is a Python model of the Census transform stereo algorithm, useful for evaluating accuracy of a given parameter set.

+The algorithm for census transform is as follows:

+1. For a pixel in the reference image, find it’s census vector
+  a.
+For calculating the census vector, take a window around the pixel.
+  b.
+Compare every pixel in the window to the center pixel.
+If its intensity value is greater than the center pixel, assign it as     one if greater than center or 0 if lesser.
+  c.
+Make a vector consisting of 0s and 1s from above assignments
+2. Calculate the census vectors for the corresponding pixels in the right image.
+The number of pixels for which the census vector is to be calculated is equal to the search range decided by the user.
+3. Compute the Hamming Distances for Census vectors in the right image with Census vector in the left image.
+4. The index of the window corresponding to the Census vector with minimum hamming distance is the disparity

 To run: